SireTallest/alx_html_css/headphones/README.md

 - Draw pentagons using CSS only (no images).
 Example approach:

-    -Use clip-path or CSS transforms with pseudo-elements to construct a pentagon shape -Or use a rotated square + pseudo elements to create the five-sided shape
+    - Use clip-path or CSS transforms with pseudo-elements to construct a pentagon shape
+    - Or use a rotated square + pseudo elements to create the five-sided shape
 - Animations:

     - Add subtle transform: scale() and opacity transitions on the “What we do…” icons and pentagon cards